 Your New Mantra

 Before touching anything related to pricing, it’s imperative that you accept that “pricing is a process” and evangelize that mentality across your organization.
-This must be embraced before you start, retained during the journey and held close after the first wave of changes is implemented.
+This must be embraced before you start, retained during the journey, and held close after the first wave of changes is implemented.

 Making any degree of change to optimize pricing is an emotional process.
 Pricing affects every department, from finance and its revenue projections to marketing and its budgets to sales and its quotas.
 As such, just about everyone will have an opinion on what pricing should be.
 Evangelizing that pricing is a process sets you up for success and helps manage expectations.
-It establishes that changes will be approached scientifically, as a team decision and, therefore, as close to perfectly as possible.
+It establishes that changes will be approached scientifically, as a team decision, and, therefore, as close to perfect as possible.
 It also sets the expectation that new pricing isn’t final and will continue to be iterated, preemptively allaying fears from stakeholders and preventing stalled decision making.